 Before 2009, the use of juvenile transfer in Orleans Parish was rare.
 However, since Leon Cannizzaro became district attorney in 2009, his administration has used juvenile transfer with an alarming frequency.
-He has prosecuted 200 children in adult court.
-Nine more are detained and awaiting a transfer decision at the time of the writing of this report.
-38 Between 2011 and 2014, the district attorney's office prosecuted 83 percent of eligible 15- and 16-yearolds charged with certain offenses in adult court.39
+He has prosecuted 200 children in adult court.37 Nine more are detained and awaiting a transfer decision at the time of the writing of this report.
+38 Between 2011 and 2014, the district attorney's office prosecuted 83 percent of eligible 15- and 16-year-olds in adult court.39